veillette/physics-book/contents/ch17Ultrasound.md

 Ultrasound is used for nondestructive testing in industry and by the military.
-Because ultrasound reflects well from any large change in density, it can reveal cracks and voids in solids, such as aircraft wings, that are too small to be seen with x-rays.
+Because ultrasound reflects well from any large change in density, it can reveal cracks and voids in solids, such as aircraft wings, that are too small to be seen with X-rays.
 For similar reasons, ultrasound is also good for measuring the thickness of coatings, particularly where there are several layers involved.

 Basic research in solid state physics employs ultrasound.
 Its attenuation is